m4ss1m0g/mediatr-ts/README.md

 ## Request Handler

-Below the `RequestHandler` pattern with internal resolver and with the inversify library
+Below the `requestHandler` pattern with internal resolver and with the inversify library

 ### Internal resolver